-Savvy investors not only invest wisely but also keep track of their investments.
-A relatively simple way of doing this is by regularly following up on the mutual fund statements that your fund house or brokerage keeps sharing with you.
-Most mutual fund statements come with a bunch of definitions that might sometimes confuse you.
-Here’s a primer on all the mutual fund definitions you may come across:
+Savvy investors not only invest wisely but also keep track of their investments via statements.
+But most mutual fund statements come with a bunch of definitions that might sometimes confuse you.

 Expense Ratio or Total Expense Ratio (TER) is the annual charges that each investor pays for owning units of that mutual fund.
 The major chunk of this money goes to the fund manager and the team that works on devising the investment strategy, tracking its progress and re-allocating the portfolio to minimise risk and maximise gain for investors.

 These index funds don’t demand great attention from the fund managers and have very low expense ratios as well.

 Consolidated Account Statement (CAS) is the account statement of your holdings and the transactions that have taken place in your account.
 Generated on a monthly basis, the electronic version of this statement is known as eCAS.
 Since it is linked to your PAN, it can fetch details of all your mutual fund and stock holdings under the combination of your name and PAN.
 The NSDL or CDSL, India’s two main depositories, are responsible for generating the statement.

 A folio number helps track investments from a specific mutual fund house.
 It is akin to your account number for that particular mutual fund house.
 Hence, you will have different folio numbers if you’ve made investments across different fund houses.